chrisdew/jsonspace/README.md

 Each rule may generate zero or more new JSON objects.

 The JSON Space protocols generate and remove JSON objects themselves - generating a JSON object is sufficient to send network traffic.
-(FIXME: Add code exmaples.)
+(FIXME: Add code examples.)

+JSON Space is a betteries-included kit of parts for building the message switch you need, with the domain-specific logic you specifiy, with redundancy and abuse-prevention built-in.

 Protocols